Caps find a way to force overtime but then fall short in their duel with the Devils

 The Capitals again had a muddled lineup.
 Forwards Nicklas Backstrom and T.J.
 Oshie were late scratches with non-covid-19 illnesses, and defenseman Martin Fehervary and backup goalie Vitek Vanecek remained out while in the NHL’s coronavirus protocols.

+“It’s another crazy day for the Caps,” forward Tom Wilson said.
+“You’re just adjusting on the fly.
+Proud of the team for battling back — it’s an early game, you wake up, it’s not a lineup that was expected and there’s guys all over the place jumping in.”

 Eller returned Sunday after he missed Friday’s win in Detroit with a non-covid illness.
-Forward Michael Sgarbossa also returned to the lineup, and Aliaksei Protas was sent to the Capitals’ American Hockey League affiliate in Hershey, Pa.
+Forward Michael Sgarbossa also was back in the lineup, and Aliaksei Protas was sent to the Capitals’ American Hockey League affiliate in Hershey, Pa.

 Defensemen Justin Schultz and Nick Jensen and forward Daniel Sprong were activated from the covid list.
-Jensen briefly left the game in the first period after blocking a shot by Severson, but played normal minutes for the rest of the game.
+Jensen briefly left the game in the first period after blocking a shot by Severson but played normal minutes for the rest of the game.

 Center of attention

-With Backstrom out again, the veteran center has played just three games.
+With Backstrom out again, the 34-year-old center has played just three games.
 He opened the season on long-term injured reserve while rehabbing his hip, made his season debut in mid-December and then landed on the covid list for 10 days.
 He came back and played twice before sitting out Sunday.

 He has averaged 17:01 of ice time and has three assists.